krobelus/rate-experiments/README.md

    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.
-We added the distinction between these two formats because it was not clear which one should be universally used.
+We added the distinction between these two formats because it was not clear which one should be used universally.
 - `proof_step` specifies the proof step that failed, starting at one.
   For the remainder of this section, let the lemma denote the clause that is introduced by the referenced proof step.
 In case of a textual proof this corresponds to the line number of the introduction instruction that failed.
-- `natural_model` gives the partial model or trail before checking this proof step, obtained by exhaustively propagating units in the accumulated formula.
+- `natural_model` gives the shared UP-model before checking this proof step.
 This is included to avoid having to perform propagation in a checking tool.

 Each witness is a counter-example to some redundancy check.